Question: “What if my credit is not so good & what are you looking for in a tenant or renter?”

 Question: “What if my credit

-– Reason is mainly that many owners have a hard time demanding rent, which can be harsh.
+– The reason is mainly that many owners have a hard time demanding rent, which can be harsh.
 More importantly, Owners have a Mortgage to pay and if they are late the Bank or Lien Holder REALLY does not care.
-It can easily affect the owners credit and lead to Foreclosure.., sad to say.
-So, in the end we must do what we are hired to do and that is protect our owners…., while also helping tenants if and when we can within the limits of RCW Law codes.
+It can easily affect the owners’ credit and lead to Foreclosure.., sad to say.
+So, in the end, we must do what we are hired to do and that protects our owners…., while also helping tenants if and when we can within the limits of RCW Law codes.

 One way we help tenants is to give them a list of organizations who, depending on circumstances, will often either pay or help pay rent for tenants in distress.
 Another way is for us to approach owners with requests for modification of rent for a month or other terms to help tenants in need, or give free counseling for those tenants who need it ….and are willing to hear and apply what we teach.
 We love our tenants and owners both…., but we have a Fiduciary Duty to owners.

 Contact me with questions, I will give you answers.
 See Contact us link at left.

 -Don Leske II / Landlord & Licensed Property Manager